metio/matrix-alertmanager-receiver/README.md

 - Replace TOML with YAML format
 - Add Prometheus metrics for received alerts, sent notifications, and templating failures
 - Use the [slog](https://pkg.go.dev/log/slog) package for structured logging
+- Support for basic authentication
+- Support for HTTP proxies

 ## Usage